devbisme/skidl/docs/index.md

 ## Libraries

 As you've already seen, SKiDL gets its parts from *part libraries*.
-By default, SKiDL finds the libraries provided by KiCad (using the `KISYSMOD` environment variable), so if that's all you need then you're all set.
+By default, SKiDL finds the libraries provided by KiCad (using the `KICAD_SYMBOL_DIR` environment variable), so if that's all you need then you're all set.

 Currently, SKiDL supports the library formats for the following ECAD tools: